russellgill/hello/index.md

 ### Coursework

 Here's a collection of projects and assignments completed for various courses.
 Each specific course has it's own directory containing a conglomerate of code in various languages.
-As of now, these are rather messy repos!
+As of now, these are rather messy repos, and will be expanded/updated over the next few weeks.

-- [Moleculear Simulation and Computational Chemistry](http://127.0.0.1) Be advised -- there's Fortran inside.
+- [Moleculear Simulation and Computational Chemistry](https://github.com/russellgill/MoleculearSimulation) Be advised -- there's Fortran inside.

-- [Computational Tools for Biological Sciences](http://127.0.0.1) is a collection of Jupyter Notebooks with assignments from this course.
+- [Computational Tools for Biological Sciences](https://github.com/russellgill/ComputationalBiology) is a collection of Jupyter Notebooks with assignments from this course.
 All notebooks are Python.

 ### Professional Projects